National Provincial Championship (2006–present): Second-tier champions

 For the 2011 season, three midweek games were agreed upon by all provincial teams in a one-off arrangement to accommodate an expanded Super 15 and the Rugby World Cup.
 The entire competition would be played over eight weeks, reduced from twelve.
 The final was held the week before the World Cup began; there were no semifinals.
 This was necessary because, according to IRB regulations, the World Cup host was required to cease all domestic rugby action a fortnight or more before the beginning of the competition in order to give all venues enough time to display their sponsors' logos.
 The brand-new two division format was introduced at this time.
 Those placed from first to seventh made up the Premiership after the 2010 ITM Cup, and teams ranked eighth to fourteenth made up the Championship.
 Each team would play four crossover games in addition to every other team in their division.

 The Premiership and Championship division structures were removed after the 2021 season, returning all fourteen teams to compete for a single title.
 This was partly because teams had requested a change to the current structure and desired that every side have the opportunity to compete for the championship.
 Andrew Thompson, the chairman of the Taranaki Rugby Football Union board, collaborated with the other provinces to provide a new format to the NZR.

-Only two teams, Auckland and Canterbury, haven't competed in the Championship tier.
-Northland and Otago, on the other hand, have both participated in the Championship each year.
+Only two teams, Auckland and Canterbury, have never competed in the Championship tier.
+Northland and Otago, on the other hand, have only participated in the Championship.
 Only one side, Hawke's Bay, has won the Championship more than once, their 2020 victory adding to their 2011 and 2015 successes.
 Of the twelve teams that have participated in the Championship, there have been eight different winners.
 With the exception of Taranaki in its final season, no Championship team has ever won each of its four crossover matches in a single season.